AmziLS/AmziProlog/devdocs/amzi_build.md

 ## Using the top level makes

 The Amzi! *core* and *interfaces* are built using a hierarchy of make files.
-The top level make files are in the project amzi-apls-make.
+The top level make files are in the project apls/make.
 If everything is set up correctly, you can use them to build the whole system like so:

 **On a Mac:**
 ```